Nursing MSN & DNP

 Another difference between physician assistants and nurse practitioners is the legal distinctions.
 NPs can work across various nursing role specialties and earn certifications as required.

-If an NP desires to switch specialty certifications, such as from neonatal to family nurse practitioner, they need formal education and licensure for that new role.
-As for PAs, once licensed, they can switch specialties without a new certification or additional job training.11
+If an NP wants to switch specialty certifications, such as from neonatal to family nurse practitioner (FNP), they need formal education and licensure.
+Meanwhile, once licensed, a PA can switch specialties without a new certification or additional job training.11

 NP vs PA: Career Outlook

-Whether you’re choosing between a career as a nurse practitioner or physician assistant, your prospects are promising.
+When choosing between a career as a nurse practitioner vs physician assistant, your prospects are promising.
 Employment for nurse practitioners and physician assistants is projected to grow over the next decade faster than the average projected growth for all occupations.

-The U.S. Bureau of Labor Statistics (BLS) predicts a 38 percent growth for NP roles and 27 percent growth for PA roles between 2022 and 2032.12,13 Also, U.S. News & World Report ranks these professions as the top two roles in 2024: nurse practitioner sits at #1 and physician assistant at #2 in the publication’s Best Health Care Jobs list.14
+The U.S. Bureau of Labor Statistics (BLS) predicts a 40 percent increase in NP roles and 28 percent growth for PA roles between 2023 and 2033.12,13 Also, U.S. News & World Report ranks these professions as the top two roles in 2024: nurse practitioner sits at #1 and physician assistant at #2 in the publication’s Best Health Care Jobs list.14

 How to Choose the Right Career Path Between Nurse Practitioner vs Physician Assistant